 - A 1779 Trail trailhead is located at Fort Montgomery Historic Site, across the Popolopen Creek where separate parking is available.
 The 1777W and 1779 trails are co-aligned here.

-A web map produced by NYS (click on Contact Information below) identifies 16 trails in Bear Mountain SP, several extend into Harriman SP.
+An online map produced by NYS parks (use on Contact Information on this site) identifies 16 trails in Bear Mountain SP, several extend into Harriman SP.
 They range in length from 0.2 mile to 6.5 miles, totaling just over 45 miles.
 Be aware when planning a hike with this map that distances are for Bear Mountain SP only.